Zeruxky/workshop-performance-measuring/README.md

 # Workshop performance measuring

 This workshop was performed on 03/12/2024 internally at World-Direct eBusiness solutions GmbH.
-The topic of this workshop was the measuring of an applications performance by using `BenchmarkDotnet`.
-All slides and codes are stored within this repository for self studying.
+The topic of this workshop was the measuring of an applications performance primarily by using `BenchmarkDotnet`.
+All code is stored within this repository for self studying.

 ## What is performance measuring?